Terre Haute Regional Airport: History

-Originally called Hulman Field, the airport dates to 1943 when ground was broken on a 638 acre site donated to the city of Terre Haute by businessman Anton "Tony" Hulman, Jr. The airport was dedicated on October 3, 1944, and had three runways, taxiways, apron area, and a terminal building.
+Originally called Hulman Field, the airport dates to 1943 when ground was broken on a 638 acre site donated to the city of Terre Haute by businessman Anton "Tony" Hulman Jr. The airport was dedicated on October 3, 1944, and had three runways, taxiways, apron area, and a terminal building.
 Trans World Airlines (TWA) began the first commercial air service to the airport.
 In 1953, a new terminal and control tower were completed and the apron expanded.
 Since 1954, the 181st Intelligence Wing of the Indiana Air National Guard has been stationed at the airport.

 In 1976, the city of Terre Haute and Vigo County jointly formed an authority to manage the airport.
 The Terre Haute Regional Airport Authority has six board members, with three appointed by the mayor of Terre Haute and three appointed by the Vigo County commissioners.
 The terminal was expanded in 1977 and 1981.
-In 1998 the name was changed from Hulman Regional Airport to Terre Haute International Airport - Hulman Field, primarily due to U.S. Postal Service contractor Evergreen Airlines using the airport as a hub, which has since closed.
+In 1998 the name was changed from Hulman Regional Airport to Terre Haute International Airport – Hulman Field, primarily due to U.S. Postal Service contractor Evergreen Airlines using the airport as a hub, which has since closed.

 Hulman Field formerly hosted the Terre Haute Air Fair.
 Performers included the USAF Thunderbirds, the Red Baron Pizza Squadron, and Michael Hunter, the world's only insulin-dependent aerobatics pilot.
 The Air Fair was run almost entirely by volunteers, including some from community organizations and school organizations looking for fundraising opportunities.

 In 2016, the airport received a $3.5 million federal grant to fund repairs to a runway.
 The airport was the third busiest airport in the state of Indiana in 2016.

 In 2017, work began on a $1.1 million project to upgrade the exterior of a terminal building at the airport.
 The National Defense Authorization Act for Fiscal Year 2018 included a $24 million federal grant for a military construction project at the airport that will support the operations of the Indiana National Guard's 181st Intelligence Wing.

 In summer 2018, the United States Navy's flight exhibition team, the Blue Angels, performed at Terre Haute Regional Airport.
 The airshow attracted more than 55,000 people over the course of the weekend and was a major success for the airport.

+The airport received a grant from Duke Energy to support development on the west side of the airport in 2020.
+Later that year, the airport was announced as one of five locations under consideration for an F-35 training center.

+A public meeting was held in March 2021 to discuss a strategic plan for the airport.